Wixom History, Family Crest & Coats of Arms

 The parish of Garsington in Oxfordshire was another ancient family seat.
 "The church [of Garsington], an ancient and venerable structure, contains some handsome monuments to the family of Wickham."

-Important Dates for the Wixom family
+Early History of the Wixom family

 This web page shows only a small excerpt of our Wixom research.
 Another 111 words (8 lines of text) covering the years 1218, 1305, 1400, 1584, 1595, 1539, 1595, 1584, 1595, 1595, 1550, 1559 and 1335 are included under the topic Early Wixom History in all our PDF Extended History products and printed products wherever possible.